Nufflee/EPIC/README.md

 # EPIC

-EPIC is a small kernel/OS experiment with the goal of running a precompiled 32-bit Linux ELF executable of `echo` to learn what it takes to make such an OS.
+EPIC is a small kernel/OS experiment with the goal of running a precompiled 32-bit Linux ELF executable of `echo` to learn what it takes to do that.

-The kernel can currently only run in 32-bit protected mode on an x86 (i386) machines.
+The kernel can currently only run in 32-bit protected mode on x86 (i386) machines.

 Development is streamed on [my Twitch channel](https://www.twitch.tv/nuffleee).